rs2pydev/datasets/README.md

 # Repository Description:

-1. This repository contains data sets for Data Science, Machine Learning and Deep Learning projects.
+1. This repository contains data sets that I have used for building my machine, and deep learning projects.

 2. The idea of creating this repository is to aid myself (mostly) and others access data sets for projects easily over the cloud (GitHub).